espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Blast Resistance.md

 * * *

 You're used to the clamor of steel, the crack of a firearm, and the thunderous blast of explosions.
 You gain resistance 3 to sonic.
-If you roll a success on a saving throw against an auditory effect that causes the [[Deafened]] condition, you get a critical success instead.
+If you roll a success on a saving throw against an auditory effect that causes the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] condition, you get a critical success instead.